rlauer6/App-FargateStack/README.md

 (e.g. `@sha256:...`), ECS will continue to use that exact image.
 In that case, you must register a new task definition to update the image.

-For best results, use this command only when your service's task definition uses an image tag that can be re-resolved, such as `:latest` or a CI-generated version tag.
+For best results, use this command as a shortcut to avoid `register-task`, `update-service` steps and only when your service's task definition uses an image tag that can be re-resolved, such as `:latest` or a CI-generated version tag.

 ### register-task-definition